PiotrNowara/linked-facts/README.md

     :value 1275})})
 ```

-Here’s a example of grouping the event data for analysis which is recommended for larger datasets.
+Here’s a example of grouping the event data for analysis which is recommended for larger datasets:

 ```clojure
 (def t1 (doall